 There are no program-specific MBS items for the eligibility assessment.
-Existing MBS items for short and long consultations in general practice can be used, such as the 715 health check for Aboriginal and Torres Strait Islander people.
+Existing MBS items for short and long consultations can be used, such as the 715 health check for Aboriginal and Torres Strait Islander people.

 National Lung Cancer Screening Program eligibility criteria: